RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 ##### Section III - Building the Theme

-This is the part where you'll be packing a vWii compatible theme, you must follow this guide exactly to avoid issues.
+Navigate to the Folder where you have ThemeMii Mod extracted and Launch ThemeMii Mod.

 Do Not click `Download  Base App`, ThemeMii does not have Base app files for vWii.
 If you do download a base app you must Delete it in order to use your .app file.
 {: .notice--warning}

-Open ThemeMii and select File > Open and navigate to the .mym theme you downloaded earlier.
-Then Click on Create CSM and select the .app file that you copied to the ThemeMii folder.
-Then navigate to the theme folder on your SD card and Save your theme with an easy to remember name with the .csm extension.
+In ThemeMii select `File > Open` and navigate to the .mym theme you downloaded earlier.
+Then Click on `Create CSM` and select the .app file that you copied to the ThemeMii folder.

+Now navigate to the theme folder on your SD card and Save your theme with an easy to remember name with the .csm extension.

 ![](/images/Themes-vWii/ThemeMii-Mod-Preview_vWii.png)
 An image of the ThemeMii menu so you can better understand.

 ##### Section IV - Installing the Theme